codecrafters-io/build-your-own-redis/stage_descriptions/streams-02-cf6.md

 "1526919030474-0"
 ```

-The server responds with the ID of the newly added entry as a [bulk string](https://redis.io/docs/latest/develop/reference/protocol-spec/#bulk-strings).
+The return value is the ID of the newly added entry as a [bulk string](https://redis.io/docs/latest/develop/reference/protocol-spec/#bulk-strings).

 `XADD` supports other [optional arguments](https://redis.io/docs/latest/commands/xadd/#optional-arguments), but we won't deal with them in this challenge.